• Skip to primary navigation

 Quinoa is basically amazing and can substitute for rice in almost any dish.
 I particularly love it for meal prepping – since it goes with most main dishes (meat or vegan!), you can flavor it however you like, and it stores well in the refrigerator.

 One day short of a year ago, I published a little article called How to Cook Quinoa in the Rice Cooker.
 Using a rice cooker is still a totally valid way to make quinoa, but I thought I’d work on a 2018 quinoa update – INSTANT POT VERSION.
-Some people don’t have rice cookers and do have Instant Pots.
-Some people have both and can use either very valid method to cook quinoa.
-You do you.

 Do I need to rinse quinoa before I cook it?